DigbonesMajor/PhD-Shortlist-Algorithm-GUI/README.md

 3. Final Shortlisting - Shortlists candidates further based on scores set by the professor

 GUI.mlapp has all the source code.

+Code.txt has all the code in .txt format

+Installation folder has the final .exe file to install into system.

 Sample.xlsx is the Sample format for candidates list.

 GUI Images has consists of Images of GUI in action.